amahadi/SiPLoR/README.md

      end
    end
    ```
-1. When there is some sort of failure in logging in, it does not get redirected to the `content#new` rather it is redicted to `sessions#new`.
+1. When there is some sort of failure in login process, it does not get redirected to the `content#new` rather it is redicted to `sessions#new`.
 Following steps should overcome it.
    1. Create `lib/custom_failure.rb` and add the following code
       ```ruby
       class CustomFailure < Devise::FailureApp